cmancushman/StackBase/README.md

 - If you do not wish to use CocoaPods, you can download the framework [directly](https://github.com/cmancushman/StackBaseFramework/blob/master/StackBase.zip).
 Simply unzip the file and add the derived .framework file to your project.

 - To use the example project, clone the repo or download it as a zip file.
-No pods are necessary.
+CocoaPods is not necessary.

 ## API Keys